TechEarl

 MySQL 5.7 reached end of life on October 31, 2023.
 After that date, Oracle no longer publishes security patches, bug fixes, or even build artifacts on the public download mirrors.
 The CVE backlog for 5.7 since EOL is non-trivial and growing.
 If you run 5.7 in production today, you're carrying an audit risk that will only get worse.

-MySQL 8.0 is the current GA branch with active support through April 2026 and extended support through April 2032.
-MySQL 8.4 LTS is the new long-term branch (see the 8.0 to 8.4 LTS upgrade once 8.0 is done).
+MySQL 8.0 itself reached the end of Extended Support in April 2026 and is now under Sustaining Support: Oracle no longer ships new bug fixes or security patches for it either.
+MySQL 8.4 LTS is the branch that carries Premier and Extended Support through April 2032.
+So treat 5.7 → 8.0 as the first leg, not the destination: plan the 8.0 to 8.4 LTS upgrade right after.
 The 5.7 → 8.0 jump is the bigger, scarier one; 8.0 → 8.4 is a much smaller surface.

 Pre-flight: backup everything